Jamesits/nginx-config-boilerplate/README.md

 ## Notes

+If you think this is helpful, please consider [buy me a coffee](https://www.buymeacoffee.com/Jamesits).

-This config template is originated from [James Swineson](https://swineson.me)'s production server (One of my load balancers running Ubuntu 16.04).
+This config template is originated from a production server (One of my load balancers running Ubuntu 16.04).
 They are based on the official config template of Nginx 1.12.

 Some fossil versions of Nginx uses a different directory structure: